 #1 Reason E-Cigs Blow Up - Improper Charging

 80% of all explosions happen while charging, according to FEMA.
 FEMA also states in the linked report that “fires or explosions caused by e-cigarettes are rare.”
 These explosions almost always occur when the user does not use the supplied charger that came with their e-cigarette, and are charging them on things like USB ports on computers, printers or other electronic devices with USB ports.
 They are not designed to be charged on these devices.

 USB Cords are not created equal

 It’s easy to think that one USB cord is the same as another one, but that is rarely the case.
 There are several different levels of charge and voltage for various USB ports and devices.
 Even if you have been successful in charging an e-cigarette or vaping device using a standard USB cord in the past, you should not continue to do so.
 Plugging an e-cigarette into a standard USB cord rather than using the cord supplied by the manufacturer runs the risk of overcharging, which overloads the battery and could lead to a mini-explosion.

 If you lose the USB charger supplied by the manufacturer, you should replace it with one ordered from the same manufacturer, specified for your device.
 If you lose the factory-supplied charger and a new charger is not available from the manufacturer, you should replace your device.
 While it’s inconvenient to do so, this has been proven to be the most common safety hazard with electronic cigarettes, so it’s worth the inconvenience to do it right.

-If you did not receive a charger with your device, if your device doesn’t come with a charger (or if you need a separate charger to keep more batteries on standby), purchase a charger that is rated for the electrical load of your device - see our selection here, or you can pick one up in most vape shops.
+If you did not receive a charger with your device, if your device doesn’t come with a charger (or if you need a separate charger to keep more batteries on standby), purchase a charger that is rated for the electrical load of your device - see our selection of vape batteries and chargers here, or you can pick one up in most vape shops.